TejasM/quickstarts/kitchensink-spring/basic/README.md

 Run the Quickstart in JBoss Developer Studio or Eclipse
 -------------------------------------

 You can also start the server and deploy the quickstarts from Eclipse using JBoss tools.
-For more information, see [Use JBoss Developer Studio or Eclipse to Run the Quickstarts](../README.md#useeclipse)

 Debug the Application
 ---------------------